xconsau/Cause/fontbakery/fontbakery-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+02C7 CARON: try adding one of: canadian-aboriginal, yi, tifinagh
+ * U+02C7 CARON: try adding one of: tifinagh, yi, canadian-aboriginal
- * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
+ * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
- * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
+ * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
- * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
+ * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, tifinagh, math, coptic
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
+ * U+0307 COMBINING DOT ABOVE: try adding one of: tai-le, tifinagh, syriac, old-permic, math, coptic, malayalam, canadian-aboriginal
+ * U+030A COMBINING RING ABOVE: try adding syriac
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
+ * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
+ * U+0327 COMBINING CEDILLA: not included in any glyphset definition
+ * U+0328 COMBINING OGONEK: not included in any glyphset definition
  * U+2021 DOUBLE DAGGER: try adding adlam
  * U+2030 PER MILLE SIGN: try adding adlam
  * U+2070 SUPERSCRIPT ZERO: not included in any glyphset definition